nims11/AndroidScreenShare/README.md

 #Android Screen Share

+- It is a dirty one day hack, so all the best.
 - Works with linux
 - Access and Control your android through browser (Chrome/Firefox)
 - Support for Tap, Swipe, Text input, special buttons